awsdocs/aws-lambda-developer-guide/doc_source/runtimes-extensions-api.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/lambda/latest/dg/images/Overview-Invoke-with-Error.png)

-**Note**
-Lambda does not automatically shut down extensions that repeatedly fail\.
-However, Lambda reports these errors through Amazon CloudWatch metrics and logs so that function developers and extension authors can understand and diagnose such failures\.

 **Extension logs**: Lambda sends the log output of extensions to CloudWatch Logs\.
 Lambda also generates an additional log event for each extension during `Init`\.
 The log event records the name and registration preference \(event, config\) on success, or the failure reason on failure\.

 ### Troubleshooting extensions<a name="runtimes-extensions-api-trbl"></a>
 + If a `Register` request fails, make sure that the `Lambda-Extension-Name` header in the `Register` API call contains the full file name of the extension\.
 + If the `Register` request fails for an internal extension, make sure that the request does not register for the `Shutdown` event\.

-## Adding extensions to container images<a name="extensions-images"></a>

-You can add extensions to your [container image](lambda-images.md)\.
-The ENTRYPOINT [container image setting](images-create.md#images-parms) specifies the main process for the container\.
-Configure the ENTRYPOINT and CMD settings in the Dockerfile, or as an override in the function configuration\.

-You can run multiple processes within a container\.
-Lambda provides a built\-in server that manages the lifecycle of the main process and any additional processes\.
-The server uses the Extensions API to communicate with each external extension\.

 ## Extensions API reference<a name="runtimes-extensions-registration-api"></a>